Po3Tato/docker-playbooks/Terraform/README.md

 *Detailed instructions for Azure deployment are a work in progress*

-### Work in Progress

-We are continuously working to expand our Terraform configurations to support more cloud providers and resource types.
-Stay tuned for updates!
-### Customizing Your Droplet

-You can customize your droplet by modifying the `main.tf` file.
-Common customizations include:
-- Changing the droplet size
-- Selecting a different region
-- Adjusting the OS image

 ### Security Considerations

 - Always use SSH keys for authentication instead of passwords
-- Limit access to your droplet by configuring firewall rules
+- Limit access to your vps by configuring firewall rules
-- Regularly update and patch your droplet's operating system
+- Regularly update and patch your vps's operating system

-### Managing Your Resources

-- To destroy the created resources, run `terraform destroy`
-- To update your configuration, modify the .tf files and run `terraform apply` again

 ### Troubleshooting